Home › Breakfast › Waffle House Waffle Recipe

 Tips for the Best Waffles

-• Preheat the waffle iron well to ensure crispy waffles.
+• Preheat the waffle iron.
+A thoroughly preheated waffle iron is the easiest way to ensure crispy waffles.
 Set it to medium-high heat for best results.
 I recommend preheating it before combining the wet and dry ingredients so the batter won’t have to sit out long.

-• Do not over-mix the batter, otherwise, the waffles won’t be fluffy.
+• Don’t over-mix the batter.
+If you do, the waffles won’t be fluffy.

-• For extra fluffy waffles, separate the egg white from the yolk, beat it until stiff peaks form, and fold it into the batter.
+• For extra fluffy waffles.
+Separate the egg white from the yolk.
+Beat it until stiff peaks form, then fold it into the batter.

-• Let the waffles cool on a single layer on a wire rack.
-Unlike pancakes, avoid stacking them on top of one another while they’re hot, or they’ll lose their crispness.
+• Cool in a single layer.
+Place the waffles in a single layer on a wire rack.
+Unlike pancakes, waffles shouldn’t be stacked while they’re hot.
+Doing so will cause them to lose their crispness.

-• To store leftover waffles, ensure that they are cooled completely.
+• Storage tips.
+Ensure the waffles are cooled completely.
 Place them in an airtight container and refrigerate for 3 to 4 days or in the freezer for up to 3 months.

-• To reheat waffles, use the toaster.
-The waffles will be as crisp as the day you made them.
+• Reheating tips.
+Reheat waffles in a toaster for the best results.
+They’ll be as crisp as the day you made them.
 The oven works, too – 200 degrees Fahrenheit for 5 to 10 minutes.

 Buttermilk Waffles with Fresh Blueberries